Exploring

 off the bus, we took the U-Bahn towards Karlsplatz, where the first stop

-by Emperor Charles VI in 1713, the cathedral remains one of the finest examples
+of the day awaited – St. Charles Cathedral (Karlskirche).
+Established in 1713, the cathedral remains one of the finest examples

 of Baroque architecture in Europe.
 Its white façade, twin spiral columns